berinaniesh/berinaniesh.xyz/src/index.md

 ## Hello everyone

-I am Berin Aniesh and I know a thing or two about computers, programming, databases and linux.
+Learning about things while I try to fix my shiny object syndrome.

-This website is a WIP and will update it as I get time.
+This website is a WIP.

 Drop me an [email](mailto:berinaniesh@gmail.com) if you have something to say.